vijay03/cs360v-f20/project-1.md

 ```

 For the JOS guest, rather than emulate a BIOS, we will simply use a vmcall to request a "fake" memory map.
 Complete the implementation of `vmexit()` by identifying the reason for the exit from the VMCS.
 You may need to search Chapter 27 of the [Intel manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf) to solve this part of the exercise.
 Implement the `VMX_VMCALL_MBMAP` case of the function `handle_vmcall()` in vmm/vmexits.c.
 Also, be sure to advance the instruction pointer so that the guest doesn't get in an infinite loop.
 Once the guest gets a little further in boot, it will attempt to discover whether the CPU supports long mode, using the cpuid instruction.
 Our VMCS is configured to trap on this instruction, so that we can emulate it---hiding the presence of vmx, since we have not implemented emulation of vmx in software.
+Now you will see an error of the form `kernel panic on CPU 0 at ../vmm/vmexits.c:262: cpuid not implemented`.

-Once this is complete, implement `handle_cpuid()` in vmm/vmexits.c.
-When the host can emulate the cpuid instruction, your guest should run until it attempts to perform disk I/O.
+Implement `handle_cpuid()` in vmm/vmexits.c.
+When the host can emulate the cpuid instruction, your guest should run until it attempts to perform disk I/O, giving an error of the form `Unhandled VMEXIT, aborting guest.`

 JOS has a user-level file system server daemon, similar to a microkernel.
 We place the guest's disk image as a file on the host file system server.
 When the guest file system daemon requests disk reads, rather than issuing ide-level commands, we will instead use vmcalls to ask the host file system daemon for regions of the disk image file.
 This is depicted in the image below.
 ![alt text](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/disk-architecture.jpg)